kalibera/rprotect/README.md

 `Rcpp`, even recursively, thus polluting the reports.
 Some of these reports are because of the `Rcpp` design -- functions that wrap PROTECT indeed have pointer protection imbalance, some of these are true errors like the first example above.
-The tool has been primarily developed for checking C code and it was debugged based on experience with finding bugs in the R runtime.
-It works less well with C++ code, but it still has reported true PROTECT errors in C++ code.
+The tool has been primarily developed for checking C code and it was debugged/tuned based on experience with finding bugs in the R runtime.
+It works less well with C++ code, but it still has reported true PROTECT errors in C++ code in packages.
+The reports should be considered incomplete also because 100 packages that needed compilation according to their DESCRIPTION file failed to build/install with clang: absence of a package in the reports should not be taken as indication that the package would not have PROTECT errors.